LaunchCodeEducation/launchcode-course-learning-objectives/unit2-csharp/lesson10.rst

 -----

 - Understand the role of views in an MVC application
-- Create views for various controllers in ASP.NET
+- Create views with Razor syntax for various controllers in ASP.NET

 Objectives
 ----------